 Nor, in most countries, does a pedigree offer any guarantee that dogs have passed or even undertaken health tests before breeding!

-So a vital step towards spreading this knowledge and educating those responsible for the next generations of puppies lies in removing the stigma of cross breeding.
+So a vital step towards spreading this knowledge and educating those responsible for the next generations of puppies lies in removing the stigma of mixed breeding.

 One way to do this is to discuss in honest and objective terms, the pros and cons of different breed mixes.
 To get people used to the idea that a great dog doesn’t have to be a purebred dogs.